-At Advanced Level, 67% of the results achieved in the Associated Sixth Form were A\-B with 95% of students obtaining places at their first or second choice University.
-In 2022, 9 students secured places at Oxford or Cambridge Colleges with a significant number of students taking up places on competitive courses at the top Universities in the country.
+In 2023, 8 students secured places at Oxford or Cambridge Colleges with a significant number of students taking up places on competitive courses at the top Universities in the country.
 The extra-curricular programme that exists within the school is outstanding.
 The Music, PE and Drama departments have a national reputation.
-Excellence in a variety of competitive sports at all ages is achieved and outdoor education including the Bronze and Gold Award on the Duke of Edinburgh Scheme, is at the forefront of what is offered to all students.
-In addition, there are a variety of trips to national, European, and worldwide destinations that take place each year which support students in their learning as well as all round education.
+Excellence in a variety of competitive sports at all ages is achieved and outdoor education, including the Bronze and Gold Award on the Duke of Edinburgh Scheme are offered to all students.
+In addition, students at St. Aidan's take part in a wide variety of trips to national, European, and worldwide destinations.
+These take place each year and support the implementation of cultural capital awareness within the curriculum.